Ryan-L-Allred/Thats-My-Song-enhanced/README.md

 If I had more time, I would actually go back and refactor my many-to-many relationship between the different songs in order to prevent future issues.
 Instead of having the songs from every genre on one table, I would create a table strictly for hip hop songs and another table strictly for sampled songs, both of which would be connected by a join table.
 To avoid redundancy, I would also set up separate tables for albums and artists as well.
 I believe this would have provided more flexibility with how the data would interact with each other and it would improve the overall user experience.

+## Installations

+You will need to have SQL Server installed to run this application.
+You will also need to setup your own Firebase project to use with this application as well.

+After cloning the repository, run the SQL create script found in ThatsMySong/SQL and then run the seed script.

+After setting up your database, you will need to change some files.
+First, in appsettings.json, make sure your default connection string is set up to connect to your database.
+Then add your Firebase project ID.
+Then navigate to the client directory and make sure you have a file named .env with the Web API key for your Firebase project.

+After this, navigate to the ThatsMySong/ThatsMySong/client directory in your terminal.
+Run the command "npm install".

+With all of this setup out of the way, run the server in Visual Studio, and then run the react app using "npm start".